 Parents will readily understand that a good amount of study and serious home study is required for success.
 So they will see that at least four hours of study are put in by the students of Stds.
 VIII-X and an hour less for students of lower classes.
 Private tuitions is discouraged and should be resorted to only after consulting the Principal.
 No teacher will be allowed to tutor his/her own students, nor students of standards or classes where he/she teaches.

 Reports of a student's conduct and progress will be given from time to time in the School Calendar.
 Parents are expected to make note of these reports, as also of the Examination results and to confer with the teachers and the Principal occasionally.
 Parents/Guardians may meet the staff in their free periods or on Saturdays in the first period i.e.

 during Mass-drill time or by previous appointment.
 When parents inquire or write concerning their wards they should mention the standard and the particular section in which they study at present.

-Three examinations are held on the days indicated in the Calendar.
-Though the corrected answer booklets may under no circumstances be taken home, parents are welcome to go-through them over in school on the day mentioned in the Calendar.
+Examinations are held on the days indicated in the calendar.
+Though the corrected answer booklets may under no circumstances be taken home, parents are welcome to look them over in School on the day mentioned in the calendar.

 For Stds.
 9 & 10, the promotion is based on Formative + Summative Asessment.
 Std.
 9: F1, F2, F3, F4 = 40 MKS SA1 + SA2 = 60 MKS ---- 100 Std.
 10: F1, F2, F3, F4, SA1, SA2 = 30 MKS Board Exam 70% of 100 MKS = 70 MKS ---- 100